 Exceptions to the Pasadena Minimum Wage

-Minimum wage for learners or minors of the age of 14-17 is to be no less than 85% of the regular minimum wage.
-Additionally there is a provision for nonprofits to file a deferral application.
+The minimum wage for learners or minors of the age of 14-17 is to be no less than 85% of the regular minimum wage.
+Additionally, there is a provision for nonprofits to file a deferral application.
 Specific provisions apply.

 1- The Chief Executive officer’s salary is capped at 5 times the wage of the lowest paid employee.

-2- The employer is a transitional employer who helps long term unemployed individual get back into the workforce.
-Transitional employers have to be certified through the city.
+2- The employer is a transitional employer who helps a long-term unemployed individual get back into the workforce.
+Transitional employers have to be certified by the city.
 OR

 3- The employer is a child care provider OR